zhanghongce/TACAS-artifact/README.md

 The artifect is to showcase

    1. Manually defined ILA and ILA programming interface (Section 2.2)
-   2. Verification capability -- ILA vs. FSM verification utilities (Section 2.3)
+   2. Verification capability -- Verfication Targets Generation (Section 2.4), ILA vs. FSM equivalence checking (Section 2.3)

 By following the instructions, you will be able to reproduce the following results reported in the paper